 Recent studies have shown that just 1 gram a day of Omega-3s can be a mood lifter.
 To put that into perspective, that’s roughly the equivalent of eating three salmon meals per week.
 How does it work?
 Researchers are still studying this, however, they believe it’s linked to improving the body’s inflammatory response.
 Interestingly, one of the reasons that researchers even thought to study this is because cultures that tend to eat a lot of fish report a lower incidence of mood disorders.1

 Once again, researchers turned to populations that eat a lot of oily fish.
 They found that people who ate the types of fish that are packed with Omega-3s at least once a week were less likely than those who don’t to develop something called “wet” macular degeneration.
 This is a condition in which vessels leak blood or fluid into the eye.2 Omega-3s also impact dry eyes.
 Women are more prone to dry eyes than men.
 Women who ate tuna at least twice per week were significantly less likely to experience eye dryness than women who ate tuna only once per week, or not at all.3

 If you are concerned about getting a good night’s sleep, then you’ll want to know this: Omega-3 consumption has been linked to improved sleep.
 One of the most interesting things about this is that the improvements seem to cross all ages.
-That is, Omega-3s support a good night’s sleep for adults and children alike.
+That is, Omega-3s benefit a good night’s sleep for adults and children alike.
 And these groups have very different sleep patterns and issues.4 Here, too, researchers suspect cell membrane health may be involved.5

 Pregnancy and Nursing